glycerine/sshego/README.md

         (forward tunnel) We listen on this host:port locally, securely tunnel that traffic to sshd, then send it cleartext to -remote.
 The forward tunnel is active if and only if -listen is given.
+If port starts with a '/' then we treat it as the path to a unix-domain socket to listen on.
   -new
         allow connecting to a new sshd host key, and store it for future reference.
 Otherwise prevent MITM attacks by